shalev5611/video_lie_detector_using_xgboost/README.md

 train_xgboost_model.py- trains the model on the action units data predict_with_xgboost.py generates predictions from video files

-in this project, I use OpenFace to extract the action units, an encoding method for facial movements, and passing a list of action units seen in the video. the model currently has 62 percent accuracy, with a 50/50 label distribution in the dataset. that means the model is capable of learning the dataset, and could improve if there was more data available
+in this project, I use OpenFace to extract the action units, an encoding method for facial movements, and passing a list of average of action units of each movement. the model currently has 62 percent accuracy, with a 50/50 label distribution in the dataset. that means the model is capable of learning the dataset, and could improve if there was more data available